 Workers have the right to strike in both the public and private sectors, but the law prohibits security forces, including the armed forces and gendarmes, from striking.
+Strikes are limited to work-related matters.
 Requirements for conducting a legal strike are lengthy and cumbersome.
 For a strike to be legal, the union must first present its demands, the employer must respond to these demands, labor and management must attend a conciliation meeting, and an arbitration council must find that the union and the employer failed to reach agreement on valid demands.
 The union must provide eight days’ advance written notification of a planned strike.
 The law states that if employers initiate a lockout that is not in accordance with the code, the employer is required to pay workers for all days of the lockout.
-The Ministry of Labor, Employment, and Social Protection (Ministry of Labor) has the authority to establish a list of enterprises that are required by law to maintain a “compulsory minimum service” in the event of a strike.
+The Ministry of Labor has the authority to establish a list of enterprises that are required by law to maintain a “compulsory minimum service” in the event of a strike.
 The government has the power of requisition or the authority to end strikes by invoking the public interest.
 The code makes no other provisions regarding sanctions on employers for acting against strikers.

 The law expressly forbids antiunion discrimination.
 Employees may have their cases heard in labor court.
 The law does not state whether employers found guilty of antiunion discrimination are required to reinstate workers fired for union activities, although the law requires employers found guilty of such discrimination to pay damages, including back pay and lost wages.

-The government generally enforced applicable laws and respected laws concerning labor actions.
-The enforcement of penalties was not sufficient to deter violations.
-Penalties were commensurate with other violations of civil rights.
+The government generally enforced applicable laws and respected laws concerning freedom of association in the formal sector.
+Penalties were commensurate with other violations of civil rights, but enforcement was inconsistent.
 Workers exercised some of these rights, but only a relatively small part of the workforce, primarily civil servants, exercised the right to join a union.
 While worker organizations are officially outside government or political parties, the government exerted some influence over the leadership of some organizations.

 Labor unions did not report any underlying patterns of discrimination or abuse.
-The president of the labor court stated the court did not hear any cases involving antiunion discrimination during the year.
+The labor court did not hear any cases involving antiunion discrimination during the year.

 Collective bargaining occurred in the private sector during the year, although the total number of collective agreements concluded was unknown.
 The government was not generally involved if the two parties were able to reach an agreement.
 Information was unavailable on the effectiveness of collective bargaining in the private sector.